psalaets/ogs-move-timing/src/index.md

 Notable changes will be listed here.

+### April 15, 2024

+- Small fix to handle new OGS game url pattern.

 ### March 25, 2024

 - Timing chart now appears in sidebar by default, with "Expand" button to pop it out under the goban.